We think this movie stands out for:

 Is it any good?

 Having said all that, the film is satisfying but cloying.
 Andy is the minister of the healing power of hope.
 He educates the inmates on the healing power of Mozart.
 He builds a library.
 He asks Red why he stopped playing the harmonica.
 When Red replies that it's no use in prison, Andy looks at him soulfully and replies that "here's where you need it the most."
 Despite the somewhat unbelievable friendship between a white, upper-class banker and an African-American man in 1949, it's a valuable lesson that may seem inspired to kids who haven't heard this story before.

 Families can talk about the ways oppressed people have kept their spirit historically -- for example, through spirituals created by slaves.
-How do Andy and Red handle prison differently?
+How do Andy and Red handle prison differently in The Shawshank Redemption?
 How would you handle such a bleak future?
 Why did Brooks feel more comfortable in prison than out of prison?